yorkshiretwist/lyricalculator/README.md

 The easiest way is to run the solution in Visual Studio.
 You can download a [free community version here](https://visualstudio.microsoft.com/free-developer-offers/), or there's a [free virtual machine with Visual Studio installed available to download here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).

 Clone the repo to your machine and open `Lyricalculator.sln`.
-You should see the two projects in the Solution Explorer:
+You should see the three projects in the Solution Explorer:

 ![Screenshot of Visual Studio showing the two Lyricalculator projects](img/solution.png)

 - Lyricalculator.CLI is a console app which allows you to look up artists, fetch songs and lyrics, and displays the stats
 - Lyricalculator.Core is the heart of the project, where the logic for calling the APIs and calculating stats is based
+- Lyricalculator.UnitTests contains some unite tests for different parts of the system

 Right-click the Lyricalculator.CLI project and choose 'Set as startup project':